victoriaolanipekun/SEI56-Project-3/README.md

 <h3>Backend (Cart/Basket) </h3>
 <h4>Model</h4>

 shoppedDrinkSchema: The very first step I took toward the cart build was to specify the basket model, with the newly selected (shopped) drink having a new unique ID `drinkId`, and this is in a bid to ensure that when the drink that might be added to the cart by the user is deleted the original drink in the database is still intact so hence the new ID for this.
-Also for a better user experience, it was okay for a user to shop our drinks without necessarily being registered so the authentication process wasn't needed here.
+Also for a better user experience, it was okay for a user to for shop our drinks without necessarily being registered so the authentication process wasn't needed here.

 ```javascript